felixp7/lunar-logo/README.md

 Status
 ------

-As of 26 January 2017, Lunar Logo supports over 100 procedures (you can find the list at the end of `lunar.py`).
+As of 31 January 2017, Lunar Logo has two implementations that can run all the examples correctly.
+The language supports over 100 procedures (you can find a concise list at the end of `lunar.py`).
 See the tutorial for an overview.

 The software is considered alpha quality.
-It's been tested and debugged to a degree, and all the essentials should be working correctly, but some features are prone to change, especially error handling.
-Don't rely too much on them yet.
+Testing has been limited so far, and the feature set is still in flux.
+Anything mentioned in the tutorial and examples should stay put from now on, though.